 All EST3 Signature Fire Alarm Systems are networked through the campus Fireworks life safety system and monitored 24 hours a day by a local dispatch center.
 The university takes the welfare of its students very seriously and wherever possible the best fire and life safety systems are implemented.
 As EWU moves forward, systems are installed that meet and exceed current code requirements.
-Currently, Pearce Hall and Dressler Hall are undergoing system upgrades to add reportable fire alarm detection devices that report directly to the dispatch center in each dorm room.
 The university standards are constantly being raised and with each new construction project the welfare of our populace is improved.